 You can add product recall insurance to your policy to cover expenses associated with a recall.
 It would help pay for disposal costs and PR efforts to mitigate any damage to your company's reputation.

-Wholesalers and distributors often buy product liability coverage, along with general liability insurance, from Liberty Mutual and The Hanover.
+Wholesalers and distributors often buy product liability coverage, along with general liability insurance, from Liberty Mutual and The Hartford.

 As with retailers, product liability lawsuits can affect wholesalers and distributors even when they weren't directly responsible.
-You might also need this coverage to sign a contract with a manufacturer, supplier, or vendor.
+You might also need this coverage to sign a contract with a manufacturer, supplier, vendor, or importer.

 The risks associated with your products determine the amount of coverage you need.
 For example, food distributors should be prepared with a robust policy to defend against legal costs in case a contaminated batch of your products sickens customers.